Medication Search - Serevent

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

-What form(s) does the Serevent medication come in?
+What form(s) does Serevent come in?

 Diskhaler Disks